CircaLearn/circa-backend/README.md

 │ ├── db/
 │ │ ├── init.py
 │ │ ├── database.py # Database connection and dependency injection
-│ │ ├── tables/ # Database collections -- not named 'collections' as that's an existing Python module │ │ │ ├── init.py
-│ │ │ ├── <collection>.py # Database helper operations for each collection
 │ ├── helpers/
 │ │ ├── init.py
 │ │ ├── <helper>.py # Operations related to ML processing, or other helper